 Social media is one of the most popular online activities and in 2019, 79 percent of the population in the United States had a social networking profile.
 With a market share of 45 percent of all social networking site visits in the country, social network Facebook is one of the most popular social media entities in the United States, followed by Reddit and Pinterest.
 In terms of messaging apps, Facebook Messenger is the leading mobile messenger app in the United States with almost 109 million unique U.S. users.
 Snapchat ranked second with an audience of over 49 million users.

-Online shopping is also a very popular online activity amongst internet users in the U.S. In 2016, the number of digital buyers in the United States stood at an estimate of 179 million.
-Forecast shows that this figure is expected to increase to 195 million by 2019.
-Leading online retail websites in the country include Amazon, eBay, Walmart and Apple.
-Mobile commerce is also growing aggressively.
-Revenue of mobile retail commerce in the country is forecast to approximately double between 2016 and 2020.
-There will be about 162.8 million mobile buyers in the U.S. by 2019, up from about 121.7 million mobile buyers in 2015.
-Amazon has the most popular mobile shopping app in the U.S. with around 64.4 million monthly users as of 2016.
-Walmart and Checkout 51 ranked second and third respectively.
+Online shopping is also a very popular online activity amongst internet users in the United States.
+In 2018, the number of digital buyers in the United States stood at an estimate of 259 million.
+Forecast shows that this figure is expected to increase to over 307 million by 2023.
+Leading online retail websites in the country include Amazon, Walmart, eBay, Target and Apple.
+Mobile commerce is also growing aggressively, with U.S. m-commerce revenues amounting to over 207 billion U.S. dollars in 2018.
+Amazon has the most popular mobile shopping app in the United States with just over 145 million monthly users as of March 2019.
+Walmart and eBay ranked second and third respectively.